timescale/docs/mst/aiven-client/create-fork.md

 ## Creating a fork of your service

-1. In the Aiven Client, log in to your Managed Service for TimescaleDB account.
+1. In the Aiven Client, log in to your [Managed Service for TimescaleDB dashboard][mst-login].

 1. Switch to the project that contains the service you want to fork: